We have one goal in mind: eliminating preventable colon cancer death and suffering by making sure people get timely screenings.

 - We’ve distributed more than 1.2 million “Are You at Risk?” educational pamphlets across the United States.

-- We offer a colon cancer patient support program for people in Kentucky and Southern Indiana who are in treatment for this disease.
+- We offer a colon cancer patient support program for people in Kentucky and Southern Indiana

 - We work with media, businesses, and partners across the state to make sure colon cancer is a focus.